Romania opposition calls for referendum boycott

 BUCHAREST (Reuters) - Romania’s opposition asked its supporters on Tuesday not to vote in Sunday’s referendum on impeaching President Traian Basescu, in an effort to keep turnout below 50 percent and invalidate the result.

-The Constitutional Court dealt Basescu a blow on Tuesday, however, by ruling a government plan to extend voting time by four hours to boost turnout was legal.
-Polling stations will now open 7 a.m.-11 p.m.
-(0400-2000 GMT).

-Parliament, dominated by Prime Minister Victor Ponta’s leftist Social Liberal Union (USL), has suspended the rightist Basescu on charges of overstepping his powers and Sunday’s referendum will decide whether he will be removed permanently.
+Parliament, dominated by Prime Minister Victor Ponta’s leftist Social Liberal Union (USL), has suspended the rightist Basescu on charges of overstepping his powers and Sunday’s referendum will decide whether to remove him permanently.

 “Our sympathizers cannot validate such a sequence of illegalities and abuses,” said Vasile Blaga, leader of the opposition Democrat-Liberal Party (PDL), which has close links to Basescu.